Seongyeol Yi

 Conclusion

-I need to abandon the fixed idea that the target of await must always be a Promise object.
-The code below works perfectly fine:
+We should let go of the assumption that everything you await must be a Promise object.
+The following code works perfectly fine:

 const obj = {